lightbits/lightbits.github.io/euler2/euler2.markdown

 ## Absolute and relative rotations

 The problem with the above strategy is that we don't actually address the issue, which is that Euler angles suck at keeping track of absolute orientation: any choice of Euler angles will degrade in their ability to express three degrees of freedom *somewhere*.
 In other words, Euler angles are best when kept close to the origin....

 Combining this insight with the idea of 'switching models', we can maybe think of another solution: if Euler angles are so poor at describing absolute orientation, what if we used a rotation matrix?

 The reason we dumped that in the first place was that we couldn't easily express a valid 'direction' to move in&mdash;a small incremental rotation.
 Meanwhile we have learned that Euler angles are great for that, but only around the origin.

-So here's one solution....

-We use Euler angles to express an 'offset' around an absolute rotation matrix (one like the default orientation we talked about earlier):
+So here's one solution: we use Euler angles to express an 'offset' around an absolute rotation matrix (one like the default orientation we talked about earlier):

     R = Rz(rz)*Ry(ry)*Rx(rx) * R0